wilfelipe/reciclagem-perto-de-casa/README.md

 	5. Papéis

-Ao ser selecionada a opção do usuário, a localização do usuário é pedida como demonstrado abaixo:
+Ao ser selecionada a opção do usuário, a localização do usuário é requesitada como demonstrado abaixo: